joshuandwilliams/CDAScorer/docs/_pages/mac_tutorial.md

 ## Step 8: Running the CDAScorer package with test data

 Now you are all set to run the program.
-Run a the test program to verify that it works with the following command ```cdascorer-test```
+Run the test program to verify that it works with the following command ```cdascorer --test```

 When you enter that command, a user interface should appear.
-You can press the exit button in the top left to quit.
+You can press the "Save and Exit" button in the top left to quit.

-If you enter "ls" into the Terminal window, you should see two new files, one called "test_cdata.csv" and one called "backup_X_test_data.csv", where X is replaced with the day, month, year, hour, minute.
+If you enter "ls" into the Terminal window, you should see a new file called "cdata.csv".
+If you had run it before, you will also see a "backup_X_cdata.csv", where X is replaced with the day, month, year, hour, minute.

 This is great!
 It means the package is running successfully on your laptop.
 [Follow this link to start scoring real data!](https://joshuandwilliams.github.io/CDAScorer/scoring_meeting/)